Mahaldar

-Mahaldars in the Mughal Empire were the chief officers of the imperial harem.
+Mahaldars of Bengal in the Mughal Empire were the chief officers of the imperial harem.
 Chosen from the ranks of the darogha administrators of the zenana, the mahaldar was responsible for maintaining order in this large community of women.
 Niccolao Manucci writes that "the way in which these kings are waited on deserves mention.
 For just as the king has his officers outside, he has the same among the fair sex within the Mahal".

 Duties

 Already having been honored by selection for duties within the women's quarters, a mahaldar was exalted above the others for her special services to the emperor.
 These special services included the management of the other ranking administrators, and reporting conflicts and intrigues from the zenana directly to the Emperor.
 In that way, she served as a kind of spy on behalf of the Emperor.
 She was also given the task of reading out daily reports from the public and secret news court writers to the emperor.